andycranston/sshpasswd/README.md

 username@hostname:-~
 ```

-after a successfil login where `username` is the username the
+after a successful login where `username` is the username the
 script logged in with and hostname is the hostname of the
 system.
 If your system displays a different prompt (even just a one
-character difference) thte `sshpasswd` expect script will not
+character difference) then the `sshpasswd` expect script will not
 work.

 However, this is easy to fix.
-For example of the shell prompt is:
+For example if the shell prompt is:

 ```
 dns $